 Sue has an impressive track record in the private sector as an experienced executive director and non exec.
 She has worked in large multinational organisations as well as being CEO of a fine food business and a trustee for a number of national and local charities.
 She is a graduate designer, holds an MBA and is a Fellow of the Institute of Directors.
 She was awarded the Kent Business Woman of the Year in 2017 and has won many other awards.

 She is Chief Executive, Founder and 100% shareholder of the Breakthrough Funding Group.
-The group reached a profitable turnover of over £1million in its first full year.
+The group reached a profitable turnover of just under £2 million in its third full year.
 She also works closely with Russ Shaw at Tech London Advocates and is the Founder and Head of the TLA FoodTech Group.